 It is not uncommon for a pre-flight briefing package supporting a long-haul international flight to contain more than 100 pages of NOTAM information.
 Findings have shown that twenty percent of these will be old NOTAM, exceeding their three-month applicability period.

-On 8 April 2021 at 12:00 UTC, ICAO will launch a new Global Campaign on NOTAM Improvement (NOTAM2021) by kicking off Phase 1 on old NOTAM with a webinar in collaboration with its seven regional offices.
-Its objective will be the significant reduction in the number of old NOTAM still in circulation.
+On 8 April 2021 at 12:00 UTC, ICAO launched a new Global Campaign on NOTAM Improvement (NOTAM2021) by kicking off Phase 1 on old NOTAM with a webinar in collaboration with its seven regional offices.
+The objective is the significant reduction in the number of old NOTAM still in circulation.

 31 Aug 2021